spatie/laravel-flash/README.md

 }
 ```

-In your view you can use the class like this
+In your view you can use the class like this:

 ```blade
 @if(flash()->message)